mjordan/riprap/README.md

 ### Using SQLite

-As stated above, for now we use SQLite as our database.
 To create the database that Riprap persists fixity event data into, follow these instructions from within the `riprap` directory:

 1. Edit .env so that this line is uncommented: `DATABASE_URL=sqlite:///%kernel.project_dir%/var/data.db` and the other lines starting with `DATABASE_URL` are commented out.
 1. `rm var/data.db` (might not exist)